 Robert the Bruce was born 11th July 1274, probably in Turnberry Castle.
-His father, Robert de Brus, had married Marjorie, the widow of the Earl of Carrick, and thus Robert junior inherited the Earldom of Carrick.
-The Bruces, or Bruses, were a family with Anglo-Norman origins, and were counted amongst the most powerful of Scotland.
-And feared because of their ambition.
+His father, Robert de Brus, had married Marjorie, the widow of the Earl of Carrick, and thus Robert Jr. inherited the Earldom of Carrick.
+The Bruces, or Bruses, were a family with Anglo-Norman origins, and were counted amongst the most powerful in Scotland.
+And very feared, because of their ambition.

-Scotland had a little problem in 1286, when King Alexander III died, and his granddaughter and heir, Margaret of Norway, followed him to the grave in 1290.
-When I said little problem, I meant the country was at the brink of a civil war.
-The Bruces and the Balliols, another powerful family, claimed the throne.
-To settle the dispute, they had the brilliant idea to invite to tea and biscuits, the powerful and ambitious English King Edward I.
+Scotland faced a little problem in 1286, when King Alexander III died, and then his granddaughter and heir, Margaret of Norway, followed suit in 1290.
+When I said little problem, I meant the country was on the brink of a civil war.
+The Bruces and the Balliols, another powerful family, had both claimed the throne.
+To settle the dispute, they had the brilliant idea to invite, for tea and biscuits, the powerful and ambitious English King, Edward I.

-Edward I, jealous of the superior beauty of the Scottish wilderness over England, saw an opportunity to assert his superiority over, the otherwise, poorer northern neighbour.
-In 1292, he decided in favour of John Balliol, who like most of the Scottish nobility had sworn allegiance to Edward in return.
+Edward I, jealous of the superior beauty of the Scottish wilderness compared to the plain English countryside, saw an opportunity to assert his dominance over his otherwise poorer, northern neighbour.
+In 1292, he decided in favour of John Balliol, who, like most of the Scottish nobility, had sworn allegiance to Edward in return.

 #3 William Wallace.
 Freedom!

-The status quo remained until 1296, when John replied with an unambiguous ‘Fuck off Edward’ to the latter request for Scottish troops, and sided with Edward’s foe, the French.
-Comprehensibly, this pissed off the English monarch, who dethroned John Balliol in a swift invasion, subtly leaving English officers to administrate Scotland.
-What followed was a continuous state of skirmishes and Scottish revolt led by William Wallace, (if you haven’t watched Braveheart, it’s time now.
-But DO NOT expect historical accuracy), the stubborn champion of the resistance.
+The status quo remained until 1296, when John replied to Edward’s muster of Scottish troops, with an unambiguous ‘Fuck off’, and sided with Edward’s foe, the French.
+Understandably, this pissed Edward off, so he dethroned John Balliol in a swift invasion, subtly leaving English officers to administrate Scotland.
+What followed was a continuous state of skirmishes and revolt led by William Wallace, (if you haven’t watched Braveheart, it’s time now.
+But DO NOT expect historical accuracy!), the stubborn champion of Scottish resistance.

-In the other hand, Robert swapped allegiance like a football player biding for the highest wage.
-Under a temporary truce, Robert and John Comyn ‘the Red Comyn’, another of the Bruce’s enemies, shared the office of Guardian of Scotland (the ruler in the King’s absence) replacing William Wallace in 1298.
+On the other hand, Robert swapped allegiances like a football player biding for the highest wage.
+Under a temporary truce, Robert and John Comyn, ‘the Red Comyn’, another of the Bruce’s enemies, shared the office of Guardian of Scotland (the ruler in the King’s absence) replacing William Wallace in 1298.

 Different Seals of the Guardians of Scotland after Alexander’s III death

-But Robert and John Comyn behaved like a bitter couple, and their ‘marriage’ soon collapsed, after John, in a clearly domestic violence case, put a knife in Robert’s throat during the Selkirk forest conclave.
+But Robert and John Comyn behaved like a bitter old couple, and their ‘marriage’ soon collapsed, after John, in what was clearly a domestic violence case, put a knife to Robert’s throat in the Selkirk forest conclave.
 What a dick.
 Robert went to seek refuge with Edward I in 1302, to the winning side.
-Or perhaps he attempted to make John jealous?
+Or perhaps he was attempting to make John jealous?

 #4 King Robert the Bruce

-But it was plain to see that the affair with the English king was short-lived.
-Robert had never gave up his family claim to the Scottish throne.
-On 12th February 1306, tired of being Edward’s little bitch, Robert convinced John Comyn to meet him in the Greyfriars Kirk (Church), in Dumfries.
-And if there’s an absolute truth in this world is: going back with your ex is never a good idea.
+But it was plain to see that his affair with the English king was short-lived.
+Robert had never gave up his family’s claim to the Scottish throne.
+On 12th February 1306, tired of being Edward’s little bitch, Robert convinced John Comyn to meet him in Greyfriars Kirk (Church) in Dumfries.
+And if there’s an absolute truth in this world, it is this: going back to your ex is never a good idea.

-The hopeful reunion ended, when Robert stabbed and killed John in sacred ground, earning an excommunication, the resentment of the Comyn’s and their allies, and a feud with Edward, all in one shot.
+The hopeful reunion ended with Robert stabbing and killing John, on sacred ground, earning him excommunication, the resentment of the Comyns and their allies, and a feud with Edward, all in one shot.
 Not the best idea Robb Stark.
-(Sorry, wrong dynastic drama) His plan to get Comyn’s support thwarted, Robert was hurriedly crowned King of Scotland, by Bishop William de Lamberton.
-Meanwhile, his friend the Bishop Wishart absolved him of the murder, and urged the Scots to rally under Robert.
+(My bad, wrong dynastic drama) His plan to get Comyn’s support thwarted, Robert was hurriedly crowned King of Scotland, by Bishop William de Lamberton.
+Meanwhile, his friend, the Bishop Wishart, absolved him of the murder, and urged the Scots to rally under Robert.